Name: Steve Lawrence

 QB Community Members, how did you know it was time to hire your first employee?
 How did you prepare for becoming an employer?

-Want to join in the conversation and share your business stories?
+Want to weigh in but not yet a QB Community member?
 Click HERE to sign up in a flash!